 Spend your morning getting fresh air at Cambria’s Moonstone Beach Boardwalk.
-Gorgeous oceanic sights line the 1.6km path, and if you’re lucky, you might also spot marine wildlife like otters and sea lions playing in the water.
+Gorgeous oceanic sights line the 1.6km path.
+If you’re lucky, you might also spot marine wildlife like otters and sea lions playing in the water.

 Thereafter, drive for 30 minutes down to Morro Bay.
 The scenic town is well-known for Morro Rock, a large and sacred volcanic plug that’s home to many bird species.
 It’s illegal to climb the rock, but you can always enjoy the view from the nearby beach or jetty.

-Tuck into a hearty meal at Frankie and Lola’s Front Street Cafe, a homely restaurant that serves delicious breakfasts/lunches in huge portions.
+Tuck into a hearty meal at Frankie and Lola’s Front Street Cafe, a homely restaurant that serves delicious breakfasts and lunches in huge portions.
 Many people rave about their homemade cinnamon rolls (US$2.90, ~S$4) and famous crème brûlée french toast (US$7.40, ~S$10.15).